Night sweats in perimenopause and menopause

 Night Sweats: Why Do They Happen?

-Understanding what they are, their causes, and how best to navigate through them is crucial for reclaiming a restful night's sleep.
+Understanding what they are, their causes, and how best to navigate through them is crucial for reclaiming a restful night’s sleep.
+In some cases, night sweats can be the first sign of an underlying health issue, so it’s important to pay attention to these symptoms.

 What are night sweats?

 Night sweats, also known as sleep hyperhidrosis, are intense sweating episodes that go beyond the occasional dampness; they often soak through sleepwear and bedding, leaving you waking cold and clammy.
 While similar to hot flushes, night sweats distinguish themselves by occurring during sleep, creating a unique set of challenges for those in the throes of perimenopause and menopause.
+Night sweats are distinct from generalized hyperhidrosis, which is characterized by excessive sweating throughout the day and night, not just during sleep.

 How common are night sweats?